 How to recruit social media brand ambassadors

 Now that you are familiar with how to kick-start your program let’s see some well-known places where you can look for potential brand ambassadors.

 1. Search ambassadors by keywords in their social media bio

 2. Find ambassadors from competitors’ fans

 If you have been looking for a social media ambassador for a while but have not gotten any results, so why not take a look at your competitors’ most engaging social media followers?

-You can do this manually or use our service to analyze the social media followers of your competitors and identify great leads for your ambassador program.
+You can do this manually or use our service to find more about the social media followers of your competitors and identify great leads for your ambassador program.

 But that’s not all.
-Our platform can provide you with emails from the fans of your biggest competitors, so you can reach them directly and convince them to convert to your side.
+Our platform can find publicly available emails from the fans of your biggest competitors, so you can reach them directly and convince them to convert to your side.

 3. Identify ambassadors that are part of your email list